 There are 11 planting zones on the USDA Plant Hardiness Map in the contiguous United States and southern Canada.
 The regions are defined by a 10-degree Fahrenheit difference in the average annual minimum temperature.
-To put the definition in layman's terms, the higher the numbers, the warmer the temperatures for gardening in those areas.
+The higher the numbers, the warmer the temperatures for gardening in those areas.
 The zones are further broken down into an "a" section and a "b" section, representing 5-degree Fahrenheit differences (for greater precision), with "a" being colder than "b."

 Why Do We Have These Zones?

-It is standard practice for seed dealers and nurseries to label their products according to their USDA Plant Hardiness Zones -- that is, the planting zones in which you are most likely to be successful at growing those particular plants.
+It is standard practice for seed dealers and nurseries to label their products according to their USDA Plant Hardiness Zones.
+These are the planting zones in which you are most likely to be successful at growing those particular plants.
 As such, these "zone" designations serve as guides.

 Digging Deeper Into USDA Zones